Make sure you're on the latest version

 2. Enter a trip name, date, and optional notes.

-5. Add any catches you made (see Record a Catch below).
+4. Add any catches you made (see Record a Catch below).

 Managing Trips

-3. Edit or delete trips anytime.
+2. Edit or delete trips from the trip detail view.

 Tip: Trip features are available on all plans with varying limits.